Dec 292017

 Charlestown became a city in 1848 and was annexed by Boston on January 5, 1874.
 With that, it also switched from Middlesex County, to which it had belonged since 1643, to Suffolk County.
 It has had a substantial Irish American population since the migration of Irish people during the Great Irish Famine of the 1840s.

-James Hayde (b 1836) and Margaret
+James Hayde b circa 1800 and Margaret

 A Charleston, Boston family from Ireland can be traced back to a James and Margaret Hade who had the following children:

-James, a mariner, (b Ireland 1836) and Bridget Wade.
+• James, a mariner, (b Ireland 1836) and Bridget Wade.
 Married Charleston 1864.
 James was a marble cutter in 1880.
+James’ parents were named as James and Margaret in the birth records.
+James served on 3 ships (USS Marigold, Bainbridge and San Jacinto) during the civil war.
 They had:

 • Margaret b 1865 Charleston

-• Thomas E J Hayde b 1866 Charleston who married Louise Fontaine in 1895.
+• Thomas Edward J Hayde b 1866 Charleston who married Louise Fontaine in 1895.
 He died 1900.
 They had:

 • Ruth b 1898